tjtanjin/react-chatbotify-docs/docs/introduction/quickstart.md

 # Quickstart

-Looking to get started 😊?
-The process of setting up the chatbot only involves 3 simple steps, making it incredibly easy to jump right in!
+Getting started? 😊 The process of setting up the chatbot only involves **3 simple steps**, making it incredibly easy to jump right in!

 ## Installation